Marcus Valerius Messalla Messallinus: Literature

 Tibullus is not the only poet to mention Messallinus.
 From his exile at Tomis, the poet Ovid addressed as many as three poems to him.
 Ovid's Tristia comprises poems written during his travel into exile, and his first years at Tomis, none of which mention names.
 Syme explains this omission "ostensibly to avoid embarrassment".
 Despite this, Syme is confident that one of the poems in Tristia (IV.4) is addressed to Messalinus.
 After beginning with a compliment to noble birth, to noble character, and to eloquence inherited from his father, Ovid pleads with Messalinus to intervene with Augustus to recall him from exile.

-The next other two poems are part of his three-book collection titled Epistulae ex Ponto ("Letters from the Black Sea"), in elegiacs like Tristia, but providing the names of the addressees of the poems unlike Trisita.
+The next other two poems are part of his three-book collection titled Epistulae ex Ponto ("Letters from the Black Sea"), in elegiacs like Tristia, but providing the names of the addressees of the poems unlike Tristia.
 Syme dates the first poem (I.7) to AD 12, and the second (II.2) to the following year.
 Both repeat Ovid's pleas for help to be recalled from Tomis.
 "The three pieces to his address fail to disclose any close personal relationship, common acquaintances, or liking for poetry," Syme observes, and contrasts this to Ovid's relationship with Messalinus' brother Cotta Maximus.
 "Ovid knew him from the cradle (Ex P. II.3.72), he mentions in 11 his wife and new-born son (Tr.
 IV.5.27ff)."